edgedb/easy-edgedb/README.md

 # Chapter 9 - Strange events in England

-Introduction part 1:
+We'll only read part of the introduction to start this chapter.
+Here it is:

 > We still don't know where Jonathan is, and the ship is on its way to England.
 Meanwhile, Mina Harker is writing letters to her friend Lucy Westenra.
-Lucy has three boyfriends (named Dr. John Seward, Quincey Morris, and Arthur Holmwood) who want to marry her....
+Lucy has three boyfriends (named Dr. John Seward, Quincey Morris, and Arthur Holmwood), and they all want to marry her....

+## Working with dates some more

 It looks like we have some more people to insert.
 But first, let's think about the ship a little more.
-Everyone on the ship was killed by Dracula, but we don't want to delete the crew because will be a part of our game.
+Everyone on the ship was killed by Dracula, but we don't want to delete the crew because they will still be a part of our game.
 The book tells us that the ship left on the 6th of July, and the last person (the captain) died on the 4th of August (in 1887).

 This is a good time to add a `first_appearance` and `last_appearance` property to the `Person` type.
-We will choose `last_appearance` instead of `death`, because for the game it doesn't matter: we just want to have the right characters in the game at the right times.
+We will choose `last_appearance` instead of `death`, because for the game it doesn't matter: we just want to know when characters are present.

 For these two properties we will use `cal::local_date` because we can use the year 1887 for it.
 There is also `cal::local_datetime` that includes time, but we should be fine with just the date.
-(There is also a `cal::local_time` type with just the time of day)
+(And of course there is the `cal::local_time` type with just the time of day that we use in our `Date` type.)

 We won't insert all the `first_appearance` and `last_appearance` values here, but the format looks like this: